helenaferdy/helenaferdy.github.io/_posts/2025-05-24-cp-migrate.md

 <br>

-Next we run the tool with additional parameter for the tool to skip all the existing objects
+Next we run the tool with additional parameter for the tool to skip all the existing objects, then select import and point it to the exported policy

 ```
-python3 ExportImportPolicyPackage-master/import_export_package.py --skip-duplicate-objects True, select import and point it to the exported policy
+python3 ExportImportPolicyPackage-master/import_export_package.py --skip-duplicate-objects True
 ```

 ![x](/static/2025-05-24-cp-migrate/02.png)

 <br>

-Next all we need to change is the custom name for the imported package, and select hit run
+Next all we need to change is the custom name for the imported package, and select run

 ![x](/static/2025-05-24-cp-migrate/03.png)